Sharpening pencils & Recommendations

 Some Artists prefer to use a craft knife to sharpen their pencils because it allows them full control of the shape and length of their pencil point.

-If, like me, you are uncomfortable using a blade for fear of cutting yourself (I'm naturally clumsy), Derwent has created a set which includes a sharpening stand so you do not have to hold the pencil whilst you are chipping away at the tip - a compromise maybe. |
+If you are uncomfortable using a blade for fear of cutting yourself, Derwent has created a set which includes a sharpening stand so you do not have to hold the pencil whilst you are chipping away at the tip. |

 |

 If you are right handed, you probably didn't even think about the necessity of a left handed pencil sharpener, but for artists that are left handed, the blade is fixed the opposite way making it easier for 'lefties' to sharpen their pencils too.
 There are a wide range of left handed pencil sharpeners out there for those who struggle with right handed sharpeners.
-Why should right hand use products be the standard anyway! :D

-Wood pencil sharpeners may be preferred by Artists who prefer to use/own products that are made from sustainable sources, ones that do not leave as big a footprint on the earth like plastic sharpeners do.
+Wood pencil sharpeners may be preferred by artists who prefer to use/own products that are made from sustainable sources, ones that do not leave as big a footprint on the earth like plastic sharpeners do.

 Although there are not as many wooden types available, you may still find wood sharpeners with up to 5 width holes in one, which should fit almost every pencil. |